genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/06_forms.md

 `;
 ```

 After refreshing your application, a form should be displayed.
-The form might sit on top of the grid or by itself, depending on whether you appended to or replaced the already existing xml in **home.template.ts**.
+The form might sit on top of the grid or by itself, depending on whether you appended to or replaced the already existing markup in **home.template.ts**.

 ![](/img/trade-insert-form-2023_1.png)